JuanmaCopia/lissa/INSTALL.md

 	if (structure != null) {
 		try {
-			// Execute method under analysis with symbolic input structure `structure` and symbolic integer `key` structure.removeBuggy(key);
+			// Execute method under analysis with symbolic input structure `structure` and symbolic integer `key`
+			// The assumed precondition is the one defined in the configuration: heapsolving.symsolve.predicate
+			// in this case, "repOK".
+			structure.removeBuggy(key);
 		} catch (Exception e) {
 		}

-		// PABLO: The precondition is assumed to always be repOK?
-If true this must be stated in a comment of this method.

 		// Call this method if you want LISSA to report the number of explored paths SymHeap.countPath();